junyanz/CycleGAN/README.md

 A webpage with result images will be saved to `./results/expt_name` (can be changed by passing `results_dir=your_dir` in test.lua).
 See `opt_test` in `options.lua` for additional test options.
 Please use `model=one_direction_test` if you only would like to generate outputs of the trained network in only one direction, and specify `which_direction=AtoB` or `which_direction=BtoA` to set the direction.

+There are other options that can be used.
+For example, you can specify `resize_or_crop=crop` option to avoid resizing the image to squares.
+This is indeed how we trained GTA2Cityscapes model in the projet [webpage](https://junyanz.github.io/CycleGAN/) and [Cycada](https://arxiv.org/pdf/1711.03213.pdf) model.
+We prepared the images at 1024px resolution, and used `resize_or_crop=crop fineSize=360` to work with the cropped images of size 360x360.
+We also used `lambda_identity=1.0`.

 ## Datasets
 Download the datasets using the following script.
 Many of the datasets were collected by other researchers.
 Please cite their papers if you use the data.